 - Count of ways to generate a Matrix with product of each row and column as 1 or -1

 - Count all the columns in a matrix which are sorted in descending

 - Interchange elements of first and last columns in matrix

 - Find a common element in all rows of a given row-wise sorted matrix

 - Common elements in all rows of a given matrix

 - Count all sorted rows in a matrix

 - Find all permuted rows of a given row in a matrix

 - Check if all rows of a matrix are circular rotations of each other

-- Find duplicate rows in a binary matrix
+- Find distinct elements common to all rows of a matrix

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.